JQi-14/Culvert-ML-Project/README.md

          b.
 Flood Risk = Flood LOF * Flood COF  - (flood)<br/>
          c.
 CON Risk = CON LOF * CON COF  - (condition)<br/>
          d. (overall) LOF and COF are determined based on flood and condition LOF and COF, the calculation method by CMSWS is detailed in 2_Raw_Data\Output Data – CMSWS<br/>
-See the calculation flow chart below for details
+See the calculation flow chart below for details.<br/>
 Feel free to try out any of them as possible output variables.
 Note that Columns N and O are duplicated in Columns U and Z<br/>
 6. Columns I and J are somewhat related: Column I is the evaluation of how much clogging is observed, and Column J evaluates if it has caused floods due to the clogging (binary results). <br/>
 <img src="https://github.com/JQi-14/Culvert-ML-Project/blob/main/Misc./Calculations%20Flow%20Chart.jpg?raw=true" />